 “Despite its awareness of the danger, Hyundai to this day has not warned drivers about the risk of sunroof shattering, still sells the defective vehicles and denies that the defect exists even after owners experience the problem.”

-Hyundai did file for a motion to dismiss the case and while the judge agreed to drop most of the lawsuit, he did allow the plaintiff to amend the complaint on claims based on fraud.
-The case is pending.
+Hyundai filed a motion to dismiss the case and got close.
+However, the judge allowed the plaintiff to amend the complaint on claims based on fraud.

-“_The judge said the plaintiffs can move forward based on claims of fraud and can amend the complaint if they want the judge to reconsider violations of consumer protection laws and unjust enrichment.”
+“_The judge said the plaintiffs can move forward based on claims of fraud and can amend the complaint4 if they want the judge to reconsider violations of consumer protection laws and unjust enrichment.”

 That doesn’t vibe with owners of other Hyundais experiencing similar problems.
 That includes the: